Planning for good health

 Young people will move into adult health services between the ages of 16 and 19 years, depending on which child health service is supporting you.
 When you are an adult you will not have access to a paediatrician and your General Practitioner (GP Doctor) will have a larger role in supporting you with your healthcare.
 Many referrals into adult health services are through your GP so that they can help you access the best service to meet your needs.

 Some young people will have been supported by healthcare professionals within children health services, at home, in the hospital, at clinics and at school.
 These services may not be available in adult health services as most services are very different, they may have to go to another hospital or to be seen in a different clinic.
-It can be very confusing and worrying knowing who will support your ongoing healthcare needs in adult services but there is help to navigate your way around.

 The Transitions team for Health can